 Mario L. Small, Ph.D., is Grafstein Family Professor at Harvard University.
-Author of numerous award-winning books and articles on urban poverty, support networks, qualitative and mixed methods, and a host of other topics, Small is currently working to transform how social scientists use newly available forms of data to understand urban poverty and writing a book on how actors mobilize their networks when seeking social support.
+Author of numerous award-winning books and articles on urban poverty, support networks, qualitative and mixed methods, and a host of other topics, Small is currently writing a book on how people decide whom to turn to when they need social support, and working to transform how scientists use newly available forms of data to understand poverty, isolation, and personal networks.
 CV

 Behavioral economics and social networks Small's new Social Networks paper, "Because They Were There," examines how people decide whom to turn to for support.
 It documents that people often don't deliberate on the matter, making spontaneous decisions that do not conform to expectations of rationality.

 The problem with urban ethnography Small's new City and Community paper, "De-Exoticizing Ghetto Poverty," discusses stereotyping and sensationalism in current research on low-income minority populations.
 “Violence sells copy, and no ethnographer can feign ignorance of that fact.”

 People replace confidants quickly in new contexts Small's new Social Networks paper examines who graduate students trust with important matters over their first year.
 "The core discussion network changes remarkably quickly... and it appears to do so because the obligations people face and the routine activities they engage in are transformed by new institutional environments."
 Confidants are fickle.

 The problem with the "culture of poverty" The Society Pages publishes roundtable with Small's commentary on the "culture of poverty."
 The long-debunked culture of poverty model should have been replaced by alternative models of culture and behavior.
 "The fact that anyone believes that studying culture means rehashing that old idea shows how far we need to go."